manuflores/sleep_neurons/README.md

 on the command line.
 Alternatively, you can download a single dataset in order to run a basic tutorial for exploring the data using :

-`$ ./fetch_sample_dataset.sh \n`
+`$ ./fetch_sample_dataset.sh`

 The dataset used in this work can also be downloaded manually at:

 * Chen, Xiuye; Mu, Yu; Kuan, Aaron; Nikitchenko, Maxim; Randlett, Owen; Chen, Alex; et al. (2018): Whole-brain light-sheet imaging data. [https://doi.org/10.25378/janelia.7272617.v4](https://janelia.figshare.com/articles/Whole-brain_light-sheet_imaging_data/7272617/4)

-We thank Prof. Ahrens and Dr. Chen for guidance in the use of this dataset.
+We thank massively Dr. Chen for guidance in the use of this dataset.
+Moreover we acknowledge the amazing work done by the Ahrens lab in order to publish an open dataset of this quality and caliber.

+Some of the lessons learned after working with the dataset are the following:

+* Some of the behavior timeseries have more data points than the whole-brain imaging data.
+We recommend to trimming the last entries of the behavioral channels.
+* To use the mask database one should use the `xyz_noorm` coordinates which are the standard coordinates based on [Z-brain] (https://engertlab.fas.harvard.edu/Z-Brain/).

 ## Code

 The repo organization is as follows:

 * `code`: It contains jupyter notebooks for exploratory data analysis(EDA) and code development.
 * `sleepa`: Python module (work-in-progress).
-It will be mainly aimed at data transformation and representation learning.
+It will be mainly aimed at data transformation and unsupervised learning.

 ## License